-Here are six strategies that can help drive qualified traffic to your website—giving it the fuel it needs to become the lead-generation machine that it’s meant to be:
+Here are six strategies that can help drive qualified traffic to your website—giving your site the fuel it needs to become a lead-generation machine.

 1. Identify Keyword Opportunities

-HubSpot defines a keyword as “a word or phrase that is a topic of significance.”
-Keywords are significant to you because they identify what your audience is searching for and what pain points or topics you should be writing content around.
+Before you jump into marketing your software, you need to do some keyword research.
+Keyword research is significant because it identifies what your audience is searching for and what pain points or topics you should be writing content around.

-Use HubSpot’s Keyword Tool, Moz Keyword Explorer, Google AdWords Keyword Planner, or free tools (such as Uber Suggest and WordStream) to identify keywords that align with both your audience and your product and services.
-Then narrow the list of keywords down into the ones that will have the biggest impact and drive the most traffic—whether it’s immediate traffic from your promotion (more on that in a moment) or from organic search results that build over time.
+Use HubSpot’s Keyword Tool, Moz Keyword Explorer, or the Google Ads Keyword Planner to identify keywords that align with both your audience and your product and services.
+Then narrow the list of keywords down to the ones that will have the biggest impact and drive the most traffic—whether it’s immediate traffic from your promotion (more on that in a moment) or traffic from organic search results that builds over time.

 2. Create Awesome Content

-According to the DemandGen Report and 2016 Content Preferences Survey, 51 percent of B2B buyers rely more on content to research and make B2B purchasing decisions than they did a year ago.
-The report also notes that 47 percent of B2B buyers consume three to five pieces of content prior to engaging with a salesperson.
-If you know your marketing personas, you have a pretty solid idea of what it is that your audience is searching for.
-So use that understanding to write content that engages your audience, pulls them back to your website, and helps them bridge the gap between their problems and your product or service.
+If you know your marketing personas, you have a pretty solid idea of what your audience is searching for.
+Use that understanding to write content that engages your audience, draws them back to your website, and helps them bridge the gap between their problems and your product or service.

-That’s the key to creating awesome content—it’s intended to help a specific audience first and sell a product or service second.
-Results from more than 600 survey responses from marketing professionals, as reported in the B2B Content Marketing Report, suggest that audience relevance and engaging and compelling storytelling are also aspects that make content effective.
+The key to creating awesome content is designing it with the intention to help a specific audience first and sell a product or service second.
+Results of more than 600 survey responses from marketing professionals, as reported in the B2B Content Marketing Report, suggest that audience relevance and engaging and compelling storytelling are other aspects that make content effective.

-Consider your personas (and the problems they have in relation to your solution) and then use the keywords you’ve identified to brainstorm some topics that will get their attention.
-Use a content calendar to plan out your content and mix it up between ebooks, white papers, infographics, slideshares, and video.
+Consider your personas (and the problems they have that relate to your solution) and then use the keywords you’ve identified to brainstorm topics that will get their attention.
+Use a content calendar to plan out your content and mix it up between e-books, white papers, infographics, slideshares, and video.

 3. Leverage Social Media